taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 One of the engineers coordinating the most recent batch of renovations for the Kennedy Station and a teaching assistant at Space University who specialises in space welding.
 Petros was once a MENDELEEVER at ISS Corps, and helped set up the MENDELEEVER forge.

 ### Adi
-An ISS Corps professor on the teaching staff for "Health and Well-Being in Space", who mentors the OCEAN SCIENCE CREW.
+An ISS Corps professor and PROTO-VIRS on the teaching staff for "Health and Well-Being in Space", who mentors the OCEAN SCIENCE CREW.
 Super charismatic and energetic, he is a "jack of all trades".
 Enjoys gambling and often wins.